MStreet3/banking/README.md

+### readme

-a basic banking like application for practicing go web server development
+a basic banking like application for practicing go web server development.